Cody-Durham/Bracket-vs-Dot-Notation-Review/lesson.md

 <summary>Bracket notation</summary>
 <br>

-- used to access values in an object in more complex scenarios where the exact key may change or is represented by a variable.
+- used to access values in an object in more complex scenarios like when the exact key may be represented by a variable instead of the exact text string of the key.
     - **JavaScript evaluates whatever is between the brackets before going to find the value its looking for.**

 ```